Arjunmehta312/Gambling-Simulator/README.md

 - **Dealer’s Turn:** The dealer reveals their face-down card and must hit until their hand value is 17 or higher.
 - **Winning:** The player wins if their hand value is closer to 21 than the dealer’s without exceeding 21.
 A hand value over 21 is a 'bust,' resulting in an automatic loss.

+### How to Play Dice Game

+- **Placing Bets:** Players place their bets on the outcome of the dice roll.
+- **Rolling Dice:** The player chooses a target number and chooses whether the dice 'Rolls Over' or 'Rolls Under' and click 'Roll Dice'.
+- **Winning:** The player wins if the number obtained post rolling matches their bet prediction.
+The Bet amount is won by the player if he wins the bet else the player looses that amount.

+### How to Play Limbo

+- **Placing Bets:** Players place their bets and predict a multiplier value.
+- **Game Start:** The game generates a random multiplier.
+- **Winning:** The player wins if the generated multiplier is higher than their predicted value.
+The payout is calculated based on the predicted multiplier and the actual multiplier.

 ## Application Features

 - **Graphical User Interface (GUI):** Developed using Tkinter, providing an interactive interface for gameplay.
 - **Bet Management:** Allows users to place bets and manage their balance.
-- **Game Actions:** Implemented core game actions such as hit, stand, double down, and split.
+- **Game Actions:** Implemented core game actions such as hit, stand, double down, and split for Blackjack; rolling dice for Dice Game; and predicting multipliers for Limbo.
-- **Game State Management:** Automatically handles the game state, including shuffling the deck and resetting the game after each round.
+- **Game State Management:** Automatically handles the game state, including shuffling the deck, rolling dice, generating multipliers, and resetting the game after each round.

 ## Implementation